 Several Michigan cities and communities have decriminalized recreational use and limited possession over the years.
 The first was Ann Arbor in 1972.
-In 2015, Keego Harbor decriminalized recreational use and possession of up to one ounce (1 oz.), or 28.35 grams, for persons 21 and older.
+In 2015, Keego Harbor decriminalized recreational use and possession of up to one ounce (1 oz.), or 28.35 grams, for adults 21 and older.

 The Michigan Marihuana Facilities Licensing Act (MMFLA) was signed into law in September 2016 to implement a system of licensing and regulation for five categories of cannabis facilities: growers, processors, secured transporters, safety compliance facilities, and provisioning centers.
 The MMFLA was a direct response to the illegal status of dispensing facilities after a 2013 state Supreme Court ruling.

 Michigan’s legislation uses an out-of-date spelling of marijuana that harkens to the Marihuana Tax Act of 1937.
-In order to change the spelling to the more widely accepted “marijuana,” the Legislature would have to act officially.
+In order to change the spelling to the more contemporary and widely accepted “marijuana,” the Legislature would have to act officially.

 The Michigan Medical Marihuana Program (MMMP) is a state registry program of the Bureau of Medical Marihuana Regulation (BMMR), which operates under the Michigan Department of Licensing and Regulatory Affairs (LARA).
 The mission statement of the MMMP Division is “to assure that the registration process is conducted efficiently and effectively, consistent with all statutes and administrative rules pertaining to the MMMP.”
 The Medical Marihuana Facilities Licensing Division implements the facilities licensing and regulatory framework of the MMFLA.

 As of Dec.
 5, 2018, no recreational cannabis dispensaries have opened in Michigan.
 The rules for commercial growing, processing, and selling cannabis will be developed in 2019 and applications for licenses will be made available before year’s end.